EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Hybrid Search with Rerank Model

 Hybrid search combines the precision of traditional <code>keyword search</code> with the contextual understanding of <code>semantic search</code>.
 This approach aims to provide more accurate and comprehensive results.
 In this project, a <code>hybrid search</code> system is implemented using <code>FAISS</code> as a vector database.
 The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods, providing a more effective way to find information.
+A model by Cohere AI is added after the hybrid search to rerank the most relevant documents for a better retrieval.